TaDaa/vimade/README.md

   # enable to bind to FocusGained and FocusLost events.
 This allows fading inactive
   # tmux panes.
   enablefocusfading = False,
+  # Time in milliseconds before re-checking windows.
+This is only used when usecursorhold
+  # is set to false.
+  checkinterval = 1000,
+  # enables cursorhold event instead of using an async timer.
+This may make Vimade
+  # feel more performant in some scenarios.
+See h:updatetime.
+  usecursorhold = false,
   # Basegroups are extra highlights that are faded using winhl (neovim only)
   basegroups = ['Folded', 'Search', 'SignColumn', 'CursorLine', 'CursorLineNr', 'DiffAdd', 'DiffChange', 'DiffDelete', 'DiffText', 'FoldColumn', 'Whitespace', 'NonText', 'SpecialKey', 'Conceal', 'EndOfBuffer', 'WinSeparator', 'LineNr', 'LineNrAbove', 'LineNrBelow'], enablebasegroups = True,